Review and discuss a pull request

 The review phase of a pull request typically involves reviewers making comments and the author pushing additional changes and commenting in response, until the pull request is ultimately approved.
 The pull request author usually starts by adding colleagues as reviewers.
-Reviewers then leave comments – either on the entire pull request or on a specific part of the code changes, and then update their reviewer status to notify the author that they've completed their review.
+Reviewers then leave comments–either on the entire pull request or on a specific part of the code changes–and then updates their reviewer status to notify the author that they've completed their review.
+Create reminders within a pull request to ensure suggestions are incorporated by creating a pull request task.

-Bitbucket Server allows you to add one or more reviewers to a single pull request who can then approve or decline the request.
-Pull requests give those who have access to the repository, the ability to review the quality of the code that’s specified in the pull request.
+Bitbucket allows you to add one or more reviewers to a single pull request who can then approve (or reject) the request.
+Pull requests give those who maintain the repository the ability to review the quality of the code that’s specified in the pull request.

 - Access the pull request by either following links from an email notification, selecting a notification within the pull request inbox (in the upper-right), or searching for a pull request by clicking Pull requests on the sidebar (read more about searching for pull requests).

 - Leave some feedback about the changes, in any of the views, and use @ mentions to ask questions directly of your colleagues, who will receive a notification after you enter your comment.
-See Commenting on a pull request for more details about the various ways you can leave comments, including pull request tasks.
+See the Discuss a pull request section for more details about the various ways you can leave comments, including pull request tasks.

 - Approve - indicates you've reviewed the changes and the code is ready to be merged.